Meet Abdourrachid Abdoussamad Sow, also known as, Rachid or Ab.

 Two months later, he was selected by the US Embassy to be the interpreter for Wordsmith, a Baltimore-based Hip-Hop rapper who was on an international musical tour.
 Rachid spent one week traveling the country with the artist and his band, translating from English/French, French/English during the band’s workshops, radio broadcastings and went on stage with them during their concerts.
 After just two years of learning English, Rachid was ready to meet his dream.

 Rachid has successfully matriculated at Endicott College since January 2017, where he had a wonderful first semester, impressing the faculty and board with his high GPA and leadership skills.
-Over the past seven months in the US, Rachid excelled in his studies, met and introduced Nelson Mandela’s grandson, Ndaba Mandela to an audience at Endicott College, became the Vice-President of the Intercultural Club at Endicott, and a Global Ambassador for the school.
+Over the past seven months in the US, Rachid excelled in his studies, met and introduced Nelson Mandela’s grandson, Ndaba Mandela to an audience at Endicott College, became the Vice-President of the Intercultural Club at Endicott, a Global Ambassador, a Presidential Ambassador, and an RA for the school.

 Over the summer, Rachid conducted video-conference calls with the US Embassy in the Ivory Coast to serve as an advisor to college freshmen coming to the US in the Fall.
-He also got an Internship at the Investment Community Visibility (ICV), a company working toward achieving the Sustainable Development Goals of the UN.
+He also got an Internship at Triple Sharp Venture Engineering, where he worked international microfinance projects.
 On Friday September 15th, he spoke at the Peace Day Global Citizenship ICV Youth Summit at the Headquarters of the UN in New York.
 He was applauded by an audience of seven hundred people for sharing his inspiring story and a message of peace.
 Rachid has started the Fall semester and hopes to achieve even higher academic and leadership performance.